NCIP/pathway-interaction-database/CONTRIBUTING.rst

 Submitting Changes
 ------------------

-* In general, we require that the OSI-approved `BSD-3-Clause License`_ be applied to code contributions.
+* In general, we require that the OSI-approved `BSD 3-Clause License`_ be applied to code contributions.
 There may be cases, however, that warrant the use of an alternate OSI-approved license and we will evaluate this situations case-by-case.